-- 3.8 There are no relevant upstream sampling, testing and monitoring activities that take place for the Temiskaming Shores Drinking Water Systems. - 3.9 Sampling, testing and monitoring results are readily accessible to the Owner at the Haileybury Water Treatment Plant.
+- 3.8 There are no relevant upstream sampling, testing and monitoring activities that take place for the Temiskaming Shores Drinking Water Systems. - 3.9 Sampling, testing and monitoring results are readily accessible to the Owner at the Haileybury Water Treatment Plant or electronically at the municipal office and on OCWA's public drive (NEO COLLAB/NEO DWQMS)

-Owners are provided Quarterly Operations Reports which discusses regulatory results and operational issues.
+The Owner is provided Quarterly Operations Reports which discusses regulatory results and operational issues.
 Owners are also provided with an annual summary of sampling, testing and monitoring results through the SDWA O. Reg.
 170/03 Section 11 - Annual Report, Schedule 22 - Municipal Summary Report and through the Management Review process outlined in OP-20 Management Review.